Rivian Automotive (NASDAQ:RIVN) PT Raised to $14.00

 Rivian Automotive Stock Performance

-Rivian Automotive (NASDAQ:RIVN – Get Free Report) last posted its quarterly earnings results on Tuesday, May 7th.
-The electric vehicle automaker reported ($1.41) EPS for the quarter, missing the consensus estimate of ($1.38) by ($0.03).
-The business had revenue of $1.20 billion during the quarter, compared to analysts’ expectations of $1.15 billion.
+Rivian Automotive (NASDAQ:RIVN – Get Free Report) last issued its quarterly earnings data on Tuesday, May 7th.
+The electric vehicle automaker reported ($1.41) earnings per share for the quarter, missing the consensus estimate of ($1.38) by ($0.03).
 Rivian Automotive had a negative net margin of 111.09% and a negative return on equity of 53.55%.
-As a group, analysts predict that Rivian Automotive will post -4.94 earnings per share for the current year.
+The company had revenue of $1.20 billion for the quarter, compared to the consensus estimate of $1.15 billion.
+Sell-side analysts predict that Rivian Automotive will post -4.93 earnings per share for the current fiscal year.

 In other Rivian Automotive news, CEO Robert J. Scaringe sold 71,429 shares of the stock in a transaction dated Tuesday, June 25th.
-The shares were sold at an average price of $11.25, for a total value of $803,576.25.
-Following the completion of the sale, the chief executive officer now owns 909,691 shares in the company, valued at approximately $10,234,023.75.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-2.30% of the stock is currently owned by company insiders.
+The stock was sold at an average price of $11.25, for a total value of $803,576.25.
+Following the transaction, the chief executive officer now owns 909,691 shares of the company’s stock, valued at $10,234,023.75.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Insiders own 2.30% of the company’s stock.

-A number of hedge funds and other institutional investors have recently modified their holdings of the stock.
-Bear Mountain Capital Inc. acquired a new position in shares of Rivian Automotive during the 4th quarter valued at about $26,000.
-Ancora Advisors LLC purchased a new position in Rivian Automotive during the third quarter worth about $27,000.
-EverSource Wealth Advisors LLC raised its stake in Rivian Automotive by 975.4% during the first quarter.
-EverSource Wealth Advisors LLC now owns 2,624 shares of the electric vehicle automaker’s stock worth $29,000 after purchasing an additional 2,380 shares during the period.
-Principal Securities Inc. acquired a new position in Rivian Automotive in the 4th quarter valued at about $33,000.
-Finally, Benjamin Edwards Inc. purchased a new stake in shares of Rivian Automotive in the 1st quarter valued at approximately $33,000.
-66.25% of the stock is owned by institutional investors and hedge funds.
+A number of institutional investors have recently bought and sold shares of RIVN.
+Bear Mountain Capital Inc. purchased a new stake in shares of Rivian Automotive during the fourth quarter worth about $26,000.
+Ancora Advisors LLC purchased a new stake in shares of Rivian Automotive during the third quarter worth about $27,000.
+EverSource Wealth Advisors LLC grew its holdings in Rivian Automotive by 975.4% during the 1st quarter.
+EverSource Wealth Advisors LLC now owns 2,624 shares of the electric vehicle automaker’s stock valued at $29,000 after buying an additional 2,380 shares in the last quarter.
+Principal Securities Inc. purchased a new position in Rivian Automotive during the 4th quarter valued at approximately $33,000.
+Finally, Benjamin Edwards Inc. purchased a new position in Rivian Automotive during the 1st quarter valued at approximately $33,000.
+Institutional investors own 66.25% of the company’s stock.

 About Rivian Automotive